-The Peperomia genus, also commonly known as Radiator Plant, is one of the two largest genera in the Piperaceae family.
-The genus, Peperomia Ruiz & Pav., was named and described by Hipólito Ruiz López and José Antonio Pavon in Florae Peruvianae in 1794.
+The Peperomia genus, also commonly known as Radiator Plant, is one of the two largest genera in the plant family Piperaceae.
+The genus, Peperomia Ruiz & Pav., was named and described by Hipólito Ruiz López and José Antonio Pavo (Jiménez) in Florae Peruvianae in 1794.

 Peperomia species are native to tropical and subtropical regions of the world.
 Most species grow as small epiphytic plants growing on rainforest floors on decaying wood.
 Some species, such as peperomia ferreyrae, have epidermal windows on the upper part of their leaves.